 Press release and images after glass removal below.

-For the restoration of the Conservatory, there is not just the rebuilding of the structure but there needs to be consideration of :-
+For the restoration of the Conservatory, there is not just the rebuilding of the structure but there needs to be consideration of (and this is a very basic list):-

 Sustainability - easy and cost effective to maintain.
 However, we need to understand how much the conservatory will cost in future years and where the money will come from.